-Industry Social Mobility Programme
+Rail Industry Social Mobility Programme

 “We will make rail a route to progress — changing lives by opening opportunities for individuals and communities across the country.”

-Our Industry Social Mobility Programme is working across the industry to widen access to rail careers, and ensuring that background is never a barrier to opportunity.
+Our Rail Industry Social Mobility Programme is working across the industry to widen access to rail careers, and ensuring that background is never a barrier to opportunity.

-Our Structure
+Our structure

 To help us on this journey, we are structured into three key groups who are driving forward the changes we want to see.